Everything You Need To Know About Remote Work and Location Independent Business

 If you really want to try it, I recommend you start monitoring your activities first.
 Basically, where you spend your time daily.
-Also, try to map out the types of activities you tend to do, and at what time it works better for you.
+Also, try to map out the types of activities you tend to do and what time works better for you.
 I call it behavior patterns.

 This way, you can manage your schedule, considering your personal preferences that bind to different parts of a day or specific weekdays.

 It’s commonly known that humans live in cycles, and we tend to do repetitive actions daily, weekly, monthly, and even yearly.
 That’s why I recommend you to do some journaling or to map your activities in the calendar backward to understand better how you perform the best.

 For example, you prefer to do management and all communications in the morning and some creative work in the evening.